expresspigeon/blog/src/content/posts/2014/avoid-spam-filters.md

 complicated?
 This simply means that the same email for two different people could be ranked differently.
 Spam for one, ham for another.
-Spam filters rely heavily on subscriber engagement to learn how to become better at identifying what is and isn't spam for each individual subscriber. **How Spam Filters Deal With Spam** Spam filters use the spam score to determine what action to take next.
-An email with a passing score moves to the subscriber's inbox.
+Spam filters rely heavily on subscriber engagement to learn how to become better at identifying what is and isn&apos;t spam for each individual subscriber. **How Spam Filters Deal With Spam** Spam filters use the spam score to determine what action to take next.
+An email with a passing score moves to the subscriber&apos;s inbox.
 If an email is flagged as spam, filters generally take one of the following actions:

 -   Send email to spam folder